kant/iDAAS-EventBuilder/README.md

 Automated Builds are going to be done in Azure Pipelines

 ## Automated Releases
 Automated Releases are setup and configured.
-These automated releses will push new releases out to a Maven Repository.
+These automated releases will push new releases out to a Maven Repository.

 # Ongoing Enhancements